What is manganese?

-Manganese (Mn), chemical element, a greyish-white hard, brittle paramagnetic metal of Group 7 (VIIB) of the periodic table used mainly as an additive to steel.
-The Swedish chemist Bergmann discovered the presence of magnesium in the black magnesia but fails to isolate it.
+Manganese is a chemical element, a greyish-white hard, brittle paramagnetic transition metal of Group 7 (VIIB) of the periodic table with the symbol Mn and atomic number 25.
+It is used mainly as an additive to steel.
+The Swedish chemist Bergmann discovered the presence of manganese in the black magnesia but fails to isolate it.
 In chemistry, the element was isolated by another Swedish chemist Johan Gottlieb Gahn and studies by the Swedish chemist Carl Wilhelm Scheele in 1774.
-At first, the metal was named in Latin word magnesium from the old name pyrolusite but in 1808, the Latin name of manganese changed to manganism to avoid confusion.
+At first, the metal was named in the Latin word magnesium from the old name pyrolusite but in 1808.

 Naturally, occurring manganese has one stable isotope with atomic mass 55 and several radioactive isotopes with atomic mass range 44 to 69.
-The radioactive isotopes of manganese are obtained from different types of nuclear reaction and 55Mn (half-life = 3.7 million years) and 54Mn (half-life = 312.2 days) are the most stable ones.
+The radioactive isotopes of Mn are obtained from different types of nuclear reactions and 55Mn (half-life = 3.7 million years) and 54Mn (half-life = 312.2 days) are the most stable ones.

 The element, manganese is produced by electrolysis of an aqueous solution of Mn(II) sulfate which is prepared from pyrolusite by heating concentrated sulfuric acid at 150°C. Alternatively, pyrolusite heated below 800°C with dehydrated green vitriol.
 In both techniques, manganese sulfate (MnSO4) is leached out from the residue by leaving impurities like iron oxide and other silicate compounds.
 The Mn(II) sulfate was further purified by crystallization before subjecting electrolysis.

-Manganate ion (MnO4-2) is the only suitable representative in the +6 state of manganese, obtained as a green mass on fusing pyrolusite with alkali.
+Manganate ion (MnO4-2) is the only suitable representative in the +6 state of manganese.
+It is obtained as a green mass on fusing pyrolusite with alkali.
 The green mass is extracted with water containing little alkali and the solution evaporated to yield dark green crystalline solid K2MnO4.

 In the +4 state, manganese form stable dioxide MnO2, halide MnF4, and the complexes MnX6-2, where X = fluorine, chlorine, cyanide, and IO3.
 Pyrolusite or MnO2, a common mineral present in the earth’s crust, is the main source of the metal manganese.
 It is a slightly brownish-black solid mostly insoluble in water and inert to cold acids.
 Hydrochloric acid and heated concentrated sulfuric or nitric acid are oxidized by MnO2.
 Manganese dioxide is an important compound of Mn, widely used glass industry to decolorize glass and in the manufacturing of matches box.